How to Forecast your Site’s Organic Traffic

-So let’s investigate a common source of digital business stress:
+So let’s investigate a common source of online business stress:

 What could my website’s organic traffic be in a year?

-The answer to that question will drive everything for an organic-dependent online business: potential revenue, hiring, comp, you name it.
+The answer to that question will drive a decent chunk of planning efforts for an online business: potential revenue, hiring, comp, you name it.

 Click to view sample report